 Cosmetic surgery negligence occurs when a cosmetic surgeon provides you with a substandard level of care.
 This can occur more often than you think.
 In short, private cosmetic surgery clinics are subject to very few regulations keeping them in check.

 If something does go wrong, the effects can be disastrous from infection to severe facial disfigurement.
 You can also suffer from nerve damage, scarring, perforations, and so much more.
 Even without those more severe cases, not getting the results you expect can be a case for negligence.

 Understanding Cosmetic Surgery Negligence Types

 When it comes to medical negligence, there are several levels.
-If you simply chose the wrong procedure, for example, you might not be able to claim compensation.
-Not liking what you chose is different than negligence.
+If you simply choose the wrong procedure, for example, it’s highly unlikely that you’ll be able to claim compensation.
+The fact is that not liking what you chose is just not the same as bonafide negligence.

 Some examples of medical negligence that you could claim compensation for include:

 - Issues with the procedure;

 - Failure to provide recommendations before the procedure.

 Steps you need to take as a victim of cosmetic surgery negligence